 New automations start as draft.
 A draft automation does not run.
 This is deliberate: you can configure the trigger, actions, templates, and mappings without affecting live data.

 Set the automation to Public when it is ready.
-Only public automations run when rows are inserted.
+Only public automations run when matching rows are inserted or updated.

 If you need to pause the workflow, switch the automation back to draft.
 This is a simple way to turn the automation off without deleting its configuration.